Bethieieio/CakesCookiesCrumbles/README.md

 ### Design Choices
 #### Colour Scheme
 I chose four colours with the help of [Coolors](https://coolors.co/ffffcc-ffade5-ffffff-425061).
 The pink and yellow colours are bright and happy colours that I associate with cakes and baking.
 They both show up on eachother making the words standout and easy for the user to read.
-I also chose white and a grey to help break up the yellow and pink at times also making the website look professional.
+I also chose white and a grey to help break up the yellow and pink at times also making the website look professional.<br>
 ![Yellow on Pink](assets/readme-images/yellow-on-pink.png)
 ![Pink on Yellow](assets/readme-images/pink-on-yellow.png)
 ![Colour Scheme](assets/readme-images/coolors.png)